-Since July of 1914, New York has required nearly all employers to carry workers compensation insurance.
+Since July of 1914, New York has required nearly all employers to carry workers’ medical compensation insurance in case of any workplace injuries.
 How they go about insuring their employees, according to the New York State Insurance Fund (NYSIF) may vary since there are three approved methods including insuring through NYSIF, using a private insurance carrier or self-insuring.
 Regardless of the method, however, there are certain benefits you are entitled to collect if you have suffered an on-the-job injury.

 Workers’ compensation will not cover your entire paycheck in most cases.
 New York uses a formula based on what is called “average weekly wage” to determine the amount of compensation you may be entitled to receive.
 The maximum amount of weekly benefits is capped at $400 per week; anyone who is out of work for more than 14 days will also be entitled to receive benefits for the first week they missed work.